keim-hs-esslingen/vdv-trias-xjc/README.md

 In this repository you will find two external binding customization files, of which you can choose one that fits your situation.

-- *bindings.xml*: The bare minimum to make the code generation work.
+- ***bindings.xml:*** The bare minimum to make the code generation work.
-- *bindings-java-time.xml*: Extended customizations that make XML date-time formats be converted to java.time-Classes instead of the generally used XMLGregorianCalendar class.
+- ***bindings-java-time.xml:*** Extended customizations that make XML date-time formats be converted to java.time-Classes instead of the generally used XMLGregorianCalendar class.

 Choose one of these files, put it into your *trias-xsd* directory and name it e.g. *"bindings.xml"*.